edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 - [Common Configuration UCR](URL of use case link TBD)

 ## Context
 This ADR describes the architecture of the new common configuration capability which impacts all services.
-Requirements for this new capability are describe in the above referenced UCR.
-This is deemed architecturally significant due to the cross cutting impacts.
+Requirements for this new capability are described in the above referenced UCR.
+This is deemed architecturally significant due to the cross-cutting impacts.

 ### Current Design

-The following flow chart the bootstrapping of each services' configuration in the current Levski release.
+The following flow chart demonstrates the bootstrapping of each services' configuration in the current Levski release.

 ![](common-config-images/EdgeX 2.x Configuration bootstrapping flowchart.png)